Fault Detection via Occupation Kernel Principal Component Analysis: Background

+Kernelized principal component analysis (KPCA) extends the PCA procedure to produce \emph{nonlinear} principal components.
+This is done by embedding the data into a reproducing kernel Hilbert space (RKHS) via a feature mapping $\Phi:X\subseteq \mathbb{R}^n \rightarrow H$. \begin{definition} Let $X$ be a non-empty set.
+A function $k:X\times X\rightarrow \mathbb{R}$ is called a \emph{kernel function on $X$} if there exists a $\mathbb{R}$-Hilbert space $H$ and a map $\Phi:X\rightarrow H$ such that for all $x,x'\in X$ we have $k(x,x')=\langle \Phi(x'),\Phi(x)\rangle_H$.
 We call $\Phi$ a feature map and $H$ a feature space of $k$. \end{definition} In other words, the data point $x$ is replaced by a element $\Phi(x)$ in the Hilbert space $H$ and the dot product is replaced by an inner-product over the Hilbert space.
 It should be noted that the choice of feature map is \emph{not} unique, however, the Moore-Aronszajn theorem guarantees the existence of a unique RKHS corresponding to $k$ and a canonical feature map that maps into that RKHS in the case where $k$ is a positive semidefinite kernel. \begin{definition} A RKHS, $H$, over a set $X$ is a Hilbert space of real valued functions over the set $X$ such that for all $x \in X$ the evaluation functional, $E_x: H \to \mathbb{R}$, given as $E_x g := g(x)$ is bounded. \end{definition} The Riesz representation theorem guarantees, for all $x \in X$, the existence of a unique function $k_x \in H$ such that $\langle g, k_x \rangle_H = g(x)$, where $\langle \cdot, \cdot \rangle_H$ is the inner product for $H$ \cite[Chapter 1]{SCC.Paulsen.Raghupathi2016}.
 The function $k_x$ is called the \emph{reproducing kernel at $x$}, the function $k(x,y) = \langle k_y, k_x \rangle_H$ is called the \emph{kernel function corresponding to $H$} and the mapping $\Phi: X \rightarrow H$ given by $x\mapsto k(\cdot,x)=\Phi(x)$, is called the \emph{canonical feature map}.